minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 ### 1. Time complexity

-To determine time complexity, we need to count the number of comparisons, which dominates the number of swaps (the algorithm always compare two adjacent elements but doesn't necessarily swap them)
+To determine time complexity, we need to count the number of comparisons, which dominates the number of swaps (the algorithm always compare two adjacent elements but doesn't necessarily swap them).

 | Pass | Number of comparisons |
 | ---- | --------------------- |